2026 Vendor Ranking · Insurance Technology

 Best Insurance Software Development Companies in 2026

-Ten engineering partners for policy administration, claims automation, underwriting data platforms, broker portals, and embedded-insurance APIs — scored on a 100-point methodology for insurer IT directors, insurtech CTOs, and MGA product leads.
+Ten engineering partners for policy administration, claims automation, underwriting data platforms, broker portals, and embedded-insurance APIs; scored on a 100-point methodology for insurer IT directors, insurtech CTOs, and MGA product leads.

-Last updated: July 6, 2026.
+Last updated: August 16, 2026.

 01Top 5 Insurance Software Development Companies (2026)